Published March 11, 2021 by Scott Allen Burns; last updated May 14, 2021

 Note that there are two reflectance spectra plotted here, both as bar charts.
 One of them is filled in blue, and the other is only outlined in black.

 Further investigation reveals that these two reflectances yield exactly the same tristimulus values (to machine floating point noise), and are therefore metameric to one another.
 They both are located the same distance from the center of the OCS, and are therefore both members of the optimal object color set that resides on the OCS surface.

 We can conclude that the linear portions of the convexified and truncated CMFs are responsible for higher-transition colors metameric to two-transition colors, both belonging to the optimal object color set, as predicted by Schrödinger.

 Logvinenko’s Object Color Space Color Descriptors

 Section 5 of the Article compares the high-transition, LP-generated optimal color to the two-transition Schrödinger color existing along a common ray emanating from the 50% gray point in the center of the OCS.
 In order to compute the two-transition color, it was necessary to determine the and color descriptors, as developed by Alexander Logvinenko in his “object color space” paper.
 Each point on the surface of the OCS has corresponding, unique and color descriptors, and these descriptors can be computed from the spherical coordinates and .
 These two color descriptors are then used by the MATLAB code developed by Masaoka and Berns to generate the two-transition color.
-Figures 8 and 9 present contour plots of the two color descriptors on the polar mappings of the spherical coordinates for the top and bottom halves of the OCS.
+Figures SD-8 and SD-9 present contour plots of the two color descriptors on the polar mappings of the spherical coordinates for the top and bottom halves of the OCS.